Saint Andrew's Day

 Saint Andrew's Day, also called the Feast of Saint Andrew or Andermas, is the feast day of Andrew the Apostle.
-It is celebrated on 30 November (according to Gregorian calendar) and on 13 December (according to Julian calendar).
+It is celebrated on 30 November, during Scotland's Winter Festival.
 Saint Andrew is the disciple in the New Testament who introduced his brother, the Apostle Peter, to Jesus, the Messiah.

 Traditions and celebrations

 Saint Andrew's Day marks the beginning of the traditional Advent devotion of the Saint Andrew Christmas Novena.

 Saint Andrew's Day (Saunt Andra's Day, Là Naomh Anndrais / Latha Naomh Anndra) is Scotland's official national day.
 It has been a national holiday in Romania since 2015.
-He is the patron saint of Cyprus, Scotland, Greece (City of Patras), Romania, Russia, Ukraine, the Ecumenical Patriarchate of Constantinople, San Andres Island (Colombia), Saint Andrew (Barbados) and Tenerife (Spain).
+He is the patron saint of Cyprus, Scotland, Greece (City of Patras), Romania, Russia, Ukraine, the Ecumenical Patriarchate of Constantinople, San Andres Island (Colombia), Saint Andrew (Barbados), Tenerife (Spain), and Chamoson (Switzerland).

 Scotland

 The celebration of Saint Andrew as a national festival among some social strata and locales is thought to originate from the reign of Malcolm III (1058–1093).
-It was thought that the ritual slaughter of animals associated with Samhain was moved to this date so as to assure enough animals were kept alive for winter.
-But it is only in more recent times that 30 November has been given national holiday status, although it remains a normal working day.
+It was thought that the ritual slaughter of animals associated with Samhain was moved to this date to ensure enough animals were kept alive for winter.
+Still, it is only in more recent times that 30 November has been given national holiday status, although it remains a normal working day.

 Bank holiday

-In 2006, the Scottish Parliament passed the St. Andrew's Day Bank Holiday (Scotland) Act 2007, which designated the Day as an official bank holiday.
+In 2006, the Scottish Parliament passed the St. Andrew's Day Bank Holiday (Scotland) Act 2007, which designated the day as an official bank holiday.
 If 30 November falls on a weekend, the next Monday is a bank holiday instead.
-Although it is a "bank holiday", banks are not required to close (and in practice will remain open as normal) and employers are not required to give their employees the day off as a holiday.
+Although it is a "bank holiday", banks are not required to close (and, in practice, will remain open as normal), and employers are not required to give their employees the day off as a holiday.
 Likewise, schools remain open.

 The University of St Andrews traditionally gives the day for all the students as a free holiday, but this is not a binding rule.

 Saltire

 Saint Andrew's Day is an official flag day in Scotland.
 The Scottish Government's flag-flying regulations state that the flag of Scotland (the Saltire or Saint Andrew's Cross) shall fly on all its buildings with a flagpole.
-Prior to 2002, the Scottish Government followed the UK Government's flag days and would fly the Saltire on Saint Andrew's Day only.
+Before 2002, the Scottish Government followed the UK Government's flag days and would fly the Saltire on Saint Andrew's Day only.
 The regulations were updated to state that the Union Flag would be removed and replaced by the Saltire on buildings with only one flagpole.

-The flying of the Union Flag from Edinburgh Castle on all days, including Saint Andrew's Day, causes anger among some Scottish politicians and Scottish nationalists who have argued that the Saltire should fly on 30 November instead.
+The flying of the Union Flag from Edinburgh Castle on all days, including Saint Andrew's Day, causes anger among some Scottish politicians who have argued that the Saltire should fly on 30 November instead.
 However, the Union Flag is flown by the British Army at the Castle as it is an official British Army flag flying station.